cwfietz/PrototypeCheckoutSystem-continued/Notes.md

 using ProductCatalogue as a template neither should refer to reading the file in the constructor

-Spent to much time setting up a dev environment and too much time focusing on files instead of the core problem, implementing promotions.
+Spent too much time setting up a dev environment and too much time focusing on files instead of the core problem, implementing promotions.
 Next, implement Calculate and Promotions

+Spending too much time on Classes and Builders